-At the end of the training year a member of the Registrar’s team will assess all four of your quarterly reviews and CPD.
-Should the reviews and CPD be in order the Trainee Accredited Paralegal will be awarded Law Society of Scotland Accredited Paralegal Status and be issued with a certificate which they can provide to their employer.
+All four of your quarterly reviews and the CPD you have completed will then be assessed.
+Should the reviews and CPD be in order the trainee accredited paralegal will be awarded the Law Society of Scotland Accredited Paralegal Status and be issued with a certificate which they can provide to their firm.

 You are now able to use the accredited paralegal logo on your email sign off, website and business cards.